RKWKomZe/RkwCompetition/readme.md

 You have to be logged in with credentials (admin / admin) before see any response from this example queries.

-Example API query with credentials and debug info (fetch user list of OwnCloud instance):
+Example API query with credentials and debug info (this query returns a user list of given OwnCloud instance):
 ```
 $credentials = [
    'admin',